Radio Geo’s Media Blog (More Psychic Phenomena) under construction

 Is it just me, or since Covid, do most service people suck?

-As Troy Aikman recently said, “The NFL is much better at figuring out new ways to make money than they are at putting a better product on the field.
+As Troy Aikman recently said, “The NFL is much better at figuring out new ways to make money than putting a better product on the field.

 Why do singers always want to talk when they perform?